-Once you reach Cloudy Creek Falls, you will notice two steel poles concreted into the ground for no apparent reason, a keen observer will see two more poles on the other side of the creek.
+Once you reach Cloudy Creek Falls, you will notice 2 steel poles concreted into the ground for no apparent reason, a keen observer will see 2 more poles on the other side of the creek.

-Apparently, these are the remains of an old suspension bridge, if you pick your way carefully across the creek you’ll see the start of a track right where the two poles are.
+Apparently, these are the remains of an old suspension bridge, if you pick your way carefully across the creek you’ll see the start of a track right where the 2 poles are.

 The track to Ethel Creek is much less defined than the Cloudy Creek track, but anyone with reasonable experience should have no trouble following it.
 There are also pink trail markers tied to tree trunks along the route if you’re at all unsure and there are numbered markers at the major intersections as part of a larger walks network.